UsabilityEngineering/DebtSupervisor/personas/README.md

 weekends, he likes to unwind from modern society and take hikes away from society.
 He lives alone in a single room dormitory.
 Johnson's busy schedule means that he doesn't have time to keep track of things outside his studies and hobbies.
-He is also a more outdoorsy person, so he is not very tech savvy and is often without internet.
+He is also a more outdoorsy person, but he does enjoy multiple streaming services.

 Goals:
 -  Have a simple, accessible interface
 -  Keep track of multiple debts
--  Work while offline/ without internet
+-  Keep track of subscriptions

 ![DAVE_007](https://user-images.githubusercontent.com/123515727/224526319-e452c63c-12a4-41d5-984c-3c17a7a6a281.jpg)